26 Metaprogramming

 26.6 When to use metaprogramming

 Metaprogramming lets you generate code, build DSLs, and eliminate boilerplate.
-That does not mean you should use it often.
+That power comes with a cost.

 Good uses: